 Data Source

-As all data is publicly available on the RBNZ, it is in principle more reliable to collect data from the source where it was originally published, which is the RBNZ website.
-However, due to the redesign of the RBNZ website, which uses Cloudflare as the CDN and refuses to automatically crawl content, we failed to scrape data from RBNZ although we tried various methods of disguise.
+As all data is publicly available on the RBNZ, it is, in principle, more reliable to collect data from the source where it was originally published, which is the RBNZ website.
+However, due to the redesign of the RBNZ website, which uses Cloudflare as the CDN and refuses to crawl content automatically, we failed to scrape data from RBNZ, although we tried various methods of disguise.
 As time constraints, we had to choose other crawler-friendly sites to get the data.
-After much searching and searching we finally settled on three crawler friendly sites to get the data:
+After much searching and searching, we finally settled on three crawler-friendly sites to get the data: